deepankverma/navigating_streetscapes/README.md

 ### Primary Classification
-In this study, the LASTools software suite was employed for point cloud classification.
+The LASTools software suite was employed for point cloud classification.
 LASTools consists of a set of efficient multicore command line tools designed for processing Lidar datasets.
 Within this suite, tools such as *lasground*, *lasheight*, and *lasclassify* were utilized to classify the dataset.
 The raw dataset is divided into 1,060 tiles, and each of them is classified into categories such as *ground*, *trees*, *buildings*, and *unassigned* points.
 Notably, water bodies were not identified during the process, as the classifier does not differentiate between open ground and water due to their similar point properties.
 Consequently, water bodies were categorized as part of the *ground* class.

 ### Integration of Street Features to the Primary Classification
 Due to the distinct data structures of street polygons (2D) and Lidar-based (3D) points, direct integration is not feasible.
 To address this, we employed the Point Data Abstraction Library (PDAL).
 PDAL offers a range of filters designed for processing Lidar point clouds.
 We converted vector-based shapefiles into RGB raster images and utilized *colorize* and *range* filters.
 These filters merge the raster dataset with the point cloud, enabling the points to adopt the RGB values of the overlapped raster.
 Starter scripts for automating this integration process are provided in [Data_integration](Data_integration).